What We Do

 Striving For Excellence is our annual conference for early child hood educators and professionals in Marin and surrounding counties.
 The conference enables people who are working with children, directly or indirectly, to obtain training in a comfortable setting.

-In 2014, attendees included: licensed family child care providers, child care center staff, administrators, and other interested community members.
-The participants engaged in stimulating learning opportunities and gained knowledge that directly enhances the quality of care provided in their programs.
+Attendees include: licensed family child care providers, child care center staff, administrators, and other interested community members.
+The participants engage in stimulating learning opportunities and gain knowledge that directly enhances the quality of care provided in their programs.

 Partnering with The Community